Need some Christmas inspiration? We’ve got 40 different Elf on the Shelf ideas to help you survive December!

 Now, I love Christmas and I love Christmas traditions, especially having kids at home, and, in truth, I do love the fun of Elf on the Shelf – but A WHOLE MONTH is a long time to figure out new and fun things to do with it AND remember to do it every night before you go to bed.

-Well, this year, we have a baby in the house and these days, once my head finally hits the pillow, the only thing I’m moving for is a crying baby or the sound of the smoke alarm.
+Well, this year, we have a toddler in the house and these days, once my head finally hits the pillow, the only thing I’m moving for is a crying little one or the sound of the smoke alarm.
 So, I’ve been a geek and planned out my 24 days already.
 And, to make things a little bit easier for you, I’m sharing them here in the hopes it might give YOU some inspiration (and less of those, ‘Oh sweet Jesus, I haven’t moved the elf’ moments).
-Plus, I’ve added in an extra six to give you extra options!
+Plus, I’ve added in an extra sixteen to give you extra options!

 I highly recommend putting on some Mariah Carey or Michael Bublé (or The Pogues, if you’re one of those people) and doing all your Christmas crafting at once, to avoid those late night mad dashes to find something clever to do with your elf.
 Good luck!